Frequently Asked Questions

 How does the .akash compiler work?

-The compiler parses .akash files into three blocks (script, template, style), transforms the template into direct DOM creation code, scopes the CSS, and outputs standard JavaScript.
+The compiler parses .akash files into three blocks (script, template, style), analyzes static vs dynamic nodes, hoists static subtrees into <template> elements that are cloned per instance, generates fine-grained effects for dynamic expressions, scopes the CSS, and outputs standard JavaScript.
+This means a component with 8 static elements creates them with a single cloneNode(true) call instead of 8 createElement chains.
 The Vite plugin handles this transparently during development and builds.
 See the Compiler API for details.

 Can I use server-side rendering?